 - Many people see the early symptoms of dementia as a normal consequence of aging and do not come forward for the help.
 Be aware of the symptoms and get help early.

-- Information and education empowers people to understand what is happening to them and their loved one and how to cope better with the stress.
+- Information and education empowers people to understand what is happening to them and their loved one and how to cope better with the Alzheimer’s and stress.
 Check out the Alzheimer’s website at http://alzheimer.ca

 - Research has shown that most people with dementia live in their own homes and are cared for by a female caregiver usually a spouse or daughter and that caring is associated with substantial psychological and financial stress.
 (Int J Geriatric Psychiatry 2004 19 170-177).
 If you are a caregiver, make sure that you take care of yourself first, that you have balance in your life and that you reach out for support.

-- A break from caring is essential.
+- A break from caring is essential in learning how to build resilience.
 Respite can be achieved informally by arranging for the person with dementia to stay with relatives or friends or formally through services such as daycare and short stays in residential units.